Christopher Morley Park

-Christopher Morley Park is a public, Nassau County-owned park in Roslyn Heights, New York.
+Christopher Morley Park is a public, Nassau County-owned park in the Incorporated Village of North Hills, on Long Island, New York, United States.

+Description

 The park first opened in 1961.
 It is named for and dedicated after the late writer Christopher Morley, who lived a few blocks away in Roslyn Estates.
 It occupies 98 acres of land, and was once part of the Nettie Ryan Estate.
 The County of Nassau purchased the estate for roughly $700,000 (1961 USD).